orgua/shepherd_v2_planning/11_concept_hw_cape.rst

 -> mostly documentation of changes to V1.x

 shepherd Cape
-    - fixed & robust power-connector and possibility to switch system on/off, reverse polarity - detection
+    - add fixed & robust power-connector and possibility to switch system on/off, reverse-polarity-detection
     - external (SMA) connector for PPS (in addition to Link from GPS), possible switch / level-changer -> record via PRU
-    - bridge dc-converter and capacitor (to allow emulation)
+    - bridge dc-converter and capacitor (to allow emulation with the one EMU-V-DAC)
     - easier (dis)assembly by reducing / removing pin-header-forwarding (only take what is needed)
         - reduce or bundle pins to shepherd (or another way to make disassembly easier)
     - compatibility with and optimization for beagle AI (dedicated concept-file)